danicat/public-speaking/README.md

 ## Inviting me to speak at your conference

-My main interest areas are cloud computing (Google Cloud), back end development, Go, Python, data engineering, recommendation systems and game development, although almost everything technology-related is a fair game for me (except java! :)
+My main interest areas are cloud computing (Google Cloud), back end development, Go, Python, data engineering, recommendation systems and game development, although almost everything technology-related is fair game for me (except java! :)

 I can also speak about career, leadership and personal development.

 If you want me to speak at your conference please send your invitation to daniela.petruzalek@gmail.com.
-Please make sure to include event name, date, location and if you cover travel expenses or not (if outside London, UK).
+Please make sure to include event name, website, date, location and if you cover travel expenses or not (if outside London, UK).

+It is also good to have an idea of what kind of presentation you have in mind.
+If you want to see what kind of presentations I typically do please see the past events session below.

 ## Profile Picture

 ![](profile.jpg)

+## Biography

-## Biography (123 words)
+### Default (123 words)

 Daniela Petruzalek is an experienced IT professional with background in software engineering, consulting, pre-sales and developer relations, currently working as Tech Principal at ThoughtWorks UK.